 The serial electrical interface follows the industry-standard serial peripheral interface.

 New command protocols and registers are defined for SPI operation.
 The command set resembles common SPI-NOR command sets, modified to handle NAND specific functions and additional new features.

-New features include user-selectable internal ECC and first page auto-load on powerup.
+New features include continuous read within a block for increased performance and to support boot-up functionality.
 SPI NAND Flash devices have six signal lines plus VCC and ground (GND).
-The signal lines are SCK (serial clock), SI, SO (for command/response and data input/output), and control signals CS, HOLD#, WP#.
+The signal lines are SCK (serial clock), SI, SO (for command/ response and data input/output), and control signals CS#, HOLD#, WP#.
 This hardware interface creates a low pin-count device with a standard pinout that remains the same from one density to another, supporting future upgrades to higher densities without board redesign.

-Each block of the serial NAND Flash device is divided into 64 programmable pages, each page consisting of 2176 bytes.
-Each page is further divided into a 2048-byte data storage region and a 128-byte spare area.
-The 128-byte area is typically used for memory and error management functions.
+Each block of the serial NAND Flash device is divided into 64 programmable pages, each page consisting of 4352 bytes.
+Each page is further divided into a 4096-byte data storage region and a 256-byte spare area.
+The spare area is typically used for memory and error management functions.

-With internal ECC enabled as the default after power on, ECC code is generated internally when a page is written to the memory core.
+With internal ECC enabled as the default after power-on, ECC code is generated internally when a page is written to the memory core.
 The ECC code is stored in the spare area of each page.
 When a page is read to the cache register, the ECC code is calculated again and compared with the stored value.
 Errors are corrected if necessary.
 The device either outputs corrected data or returns an ECC error status.
 The internal ECC can be configured off after device initialization.
-Representative if ECC is required to be default off after power on.